Aliases for GSTM4 Gene

 Cytosolic and membrane-bound forms of glutathione S-transferase are encoded by two distinct supergene families.
 At present, eight distinct classes of the soluble cytoplasmic mammalian glutathione S-transferases have been identified: alpha, kappa, mu, omega, pi, sigma, theta and zeta.
 This gene encodes a glutathione S-transferase that belongs to the mu class.
 The mu class of enzymes functions in the detoxification of electrophilic compounds, including carcinogens, therapeutic drugs, environmental toxins and products of oxidative stress, by conjugation with glutathione.
 The genes encoding the mu class of enzymes are organized in a gene cluster on chromosome 1p13.3 and are known to be highly polymorphic.
 These genetic variations can change an individual's susceptibility to carcinogens and toxins as well as affect the toxicity and efficacy of certain drugs.
 Diversification of these genes has occurred in regions encoding substrate-binding domains, as well as in tissue expression patterns, to accommodate an increasing number of foreign compounds.
 Multiple transcript variants, each encoding a distinct protein isoform, have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GSTM4 Gene

 GSTM4 (Glutathione S-Transferase Mu 4) is a Protein Coding gene.
 Diseases associated with GSTM4 include Tinea Pedis.
-Among its related pathways are Phase II conjugation and Metabolism of xenobiotics by cytochrome P450.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
 GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
 An important paralog of this gene is GSTM1.

 UniProtKB/Swiss-Prot for GSTM4 Gene